TMdoubleGit/multilayer_perceptron/README.md

 ## Installation
 ### Prerequisites
 Ensure you have Python 3.8 or later installed on your system.
-Additionally, install the required libraries:

-pip install -r requirements.txt
 ### Clone the Repository

 - git clone git@github.com:TMdoubleGit/multilayer_perceptron.git